| Rune Factory: Guardians of Azuma | |||||||

 Adventuring and Combat

 Befriended monsters can be ridden for faster travel, though doing so occupies a party slot.
-Players can form parties of up to six characters: four active members and two in reserve.
+Players can form parties with up to six characters: three active members and three in reserve.
 Each character possesses a unique fighting style and can be swapped in or out as needed.

-Weapon variety has expanded, with katanas and western-style swords available alongside Sacred Treasures and the available weapons from the previous games like dual blades and spears.
+Weapon variety has also expanded, with katanas and Western-style swords available alongside Sacred Treasures and the weapons available from the previous games, like dual blades and spears.
 There are also two new weapon types: the talisman and the bow, which can be used to combat enemies from a distance.

-Combat involves targeting enemy weak points and depleting a stun gauge beneath the enemy’s health bar.
+Combat against large bosses involves targeting enemy weak points and filling a stun gauge beneath the enemy’s health bar.
 Filling the stun gauge allows players to inflict significant damage while the enemy is incapacitated.
+Echoing mechanics found in games like The Legend of Zelda: Breath of the Wild, a well-timed dodge will activate Bullet Time, briefly slowing down time and giving players an opportunity to unleash attacks on enemies.

 Social Interactions